Element-Research/rnn/README.md

  * [SeqReverseSequence](#rnn.SeqReverseSequence) : reverses an input sequence on a specific dimension;

 Criterions used for handling sequential inputs and targets :
- * [SequencerCriterion](#rnn.SequencerCriterion) : sequentially applies the same criterion to a sequence of inputs and targets.
+ * [SequencerCriterion](#rnn.SequencerCriterion) : sequentially applies the same criterion to a sequence of inputs and targets (Tensor or Table).
  * [RepeaterCriterion](#rnn.RepeaterCriterion) : repeatedly applies the same criterion with the same target on a sequence.